 The full form of GL is General Ledger.
-It can be defined as the books of accounts that contain ledger entries that record ledger entries and it provides an extensive and systematic record of all the monetary transactions of an organization that is used in the preparation of financial statements and evaluating the overall financial well-being of an organization by allowing users to look at the broader picture.
+It can be defined as the books of accounts that record ledger entries.
+It provides an extensive and systematic record of all the monetary transactions of an organization that is used in the preparation of financial statements and evaluating the overall financial well-being of an organization by allowing users to look at the broader picture.

 GL can be classified as follows:

-- Capital ledgers: This type of ledger is used for recording transactions pertaining to capital introduced or withdrawn from an organization.
+- Capital ledgers: This type of ledger is used for recording transactions about capital introduced or withdrawn from an organization.

 How Does it Work?

-A general ledger is used by the accountants for storing and organizing financial information that is used for the creation of an organization’s financial reports.
+The accountants use a general ledger for storing and organizing financial information that is used for the creation of an organization’s financial reports.
 All financial transactions of an organization are posted to their dedicated sub-ledger accounts.
-These transactions are then summarized and used for the purpose of preparation of a trial balance which acts as a report for each and every ledger account’s balance.
+These transactions are then summarized and used for the preparation of a trial balance, which acts as a report for every ledger account’s balance.
 The accountant then checks the trial balance for identifying if there are any errors and adjusts the same by posting necessary journal entries.
 The accountant then takes the adjusted trial balance into use for generating the financial reports of an organization.

-The above-posted entries i.e. cash and sales entries will be posted to cash and sales account respectively.
+The above-posted entries i.e., cash and sales entries, will be posted to cash and sales account,s respectively.
 The cash and sales account for ABC Limited are-

 Need of GL